pji/thurible/README.rst

 `Ping(name)`
     Tell the manager to respond with a `Pong` message.
 `Show(name)`
-    Tell the manager to switch to displaying the named `Panel`.
+    Tell the manager to switch to displaying the named :class:Panel.
 `Showing()`
-    Ask the manager for the name of the currently displayed `Panel`.
+    Ask the manager for the name of the currently displayed :class:Panel.
 `Store(name, panel)`
-    Tell the manager to store the given `Panel` as the given name for future display.
+    Tell the manager to store the given :class:Panel as the given name for future display.

 Some panels can be updated while they are being shown to the user.
 Those